 Chains aint chains

-I've discovered that chains aint chains; there are those meant for derailleur bikes, and those for the rest.
+I've discovered that chains aint chains; 'bushingless' chains are only really meant for derailleur bikes, and if you have a hub gear or single speed bike you're better off with a 'bushed' chain.
 It took a long time for this little epiphany to occur.
 I had always thought that bushed chains were olde worlde, long since superseded by the much more modern bushingless variety.

 As part of the never-ending war against flat tyres, I thought I'd be clever and finally try a pre-slimed tube.
 No worries; I quickly scanned the instructions, popped in the tube, pumped er up and went inside for dinner.
 Next morning, what else but one very flat tyre with a very slimed valve core.